NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 Probabilities can be calibrated in post-processing.
 NannyML uses isotonic regression to calibrate model scores [1]_ [2]_.
-Since some of the models are probabilistic and their probabilities are calibrated by design, first NannyML checks whether calibration is required .
-It is done according to the following logic:
+Since some of the models are probabilistic and their probabilities are calibrated by design, NannyML will first check if calibration is really required.
+This is how NannyML does it:

-1. Stratified shuffle split [3]_ (controlled for the positive class) of reference data into 3 folds.
+1. First the reference data gets partitioned using a stratified shuffle split [3]_ (controlled for the positive class).
+This partitioning will happen three times, creating three splits
-2. For each fold, a calibrator is fitted on train and *predicts* new probabilities for test.
+2. For each split, a calibrator is fitted on the train folds and *predicts* new probabilities for the test fold.
-3. Quality of calibration is evaluated by comparing the Expected Calibration Error (ECE) [4]_ for the raw and calibrated (predicted) probabilities on the test splits:
+3. The Expected Calibration Error (ECE) [4]_ for each of the test folds is calculated for raw and calibrated probabilities.

-    - If in any of the folds the ECE score is higher after post processing (i.e. calibration curve is worse), the calibration will not be performed.
+4. The average ECE from all test folds for raw and calibrated probabilities is calculated.

-    - If in each fold post processing improves the quality of calibration, the calibrator is fitted on the whole reference set and probabilities are calibrated on the set that is subject to analysis.
+5. If the mean ECE for calibrated probabilities is lower than the mean ECE for raw probabilities then it is beneficial to calibrate probabilities.
+Calibrator is fitted on the whole reference set and probabilities get calibrated on the set that is subject to analysis.
+Otherwise, raw probabilities are used.

+For multiclass models the logic above is applied to each class-probability pair separately (so probabilities for some classes might get calibrated while for others not).
+At the end, probabilities are normalized so they sum up to 1.

 Calibrating probabilities is yet another reason why NannyML requires reference data that is not a training set of the monitored model.
 Fitting a calibrator on model training data would introduce bias [1]_.